Skip to content

 • Cloudflare R2 bucket for temporary media staging

-• Per-user connection credentials entered in the app (SermonAudio API keys, SFTP host/auth, SMB share credentials)
+• Per-user connection credentials entered in the app — SermonAudio API, SFTP host/auth, SMB share credentials

 Required Environment Variables